unjs/lmify/README.md

 ### Class: `LMIFY`

-You can choose between using singleton instance your creating a new instance of `LMIFY`:
+You can choose between using singleton instance or creating a new instance of `LMIFY`:

 ```js